CENW3012/metamorph/README.md

 - **Advanced NPC Behavior**: NPC system is defined but largely haven't been implemented
 - **Additional Dialogue Trees**: Dialogue system exists but full dialogue content is incomplete
 - **Additional Endings/Secret Paths**: None
-- **Procedural Generation**: Atmospheric descriptions are static; no procedural generation of environment descriptions
 - **More NPCs/Characters**: Only Main Character and a test NPC

 ---